DunedinJS/dunedin-modern-javascript/workshops/1/arrow-functions.md

 thing.logIn1000(); // logs 'Great success!' after 1000 milliseconds
 ```

-Arrow functions are not suitable when the `this` context of the call needs to be used instead of the `this` context of where the function is defined.
+An arrow function is __not__ suitable if the function needs to be called with a different `this` context than it was defined with.
 In that case conventional functions need to be used.

 ## Example